chili-publish/grafx-documentation/docs/CHILI_GraFx/user_management.md

 !!!
 Definition
 	A Person or system identified by a username that performs an operation over the resource

-We defined a GraFx User as a person or a system.
+We define a GraFx User as a person or a system.
 In many cases you will interact as a human with the GraFx UI.

 In some cases, you'll also need a system user, that can be used to interact with the GraFx API's.
 It's wise to unlink this system user from a person.
 In case the human user changes jobs or roles, you don't need to redefine the access or role for the system user.